-The National I-73/I-74/I-75 Corridor Association is a membership organization committed to enhancing the economic success and quality of life within the six-state corridor by pursuing the planning, permitting, funding, construction, and maintenance of Interstate 73, Interstate 74 and Interstate 75, highways of national and regional significance that will facilitate interstate commerce, reduce congestion and improve safety in an environmentally sound way.
+The National I-73/I-74/I-75 Corridor Association is a membership organization committed to enhancing the economic success and quality of life within the six-state corridor (Michigan, Ohio, West Virginia, Virginia, North Carolina and South Carolina) by pursuing the planning, permitting, funding, construction, and maintenance of Interstate 73, Interstate 74 and Interstate 75, highways of national and regional significance that will facilitate interstate commerce, reduce congestion and improve safety in an environmentally sound way.

 The Greater Bluefield Chamber of Commerce sponsored a survey to determine the projects most needed to bring economic growth to Southern West Virginia.
 The survey showed that the replacement of U.S. 52, from Bluefield to Huntington was the most important.